grafkendo/myLocal/README.md

 | grunt@1.0.3 | bower@1.8.4 | gulp@3.9.1 | yo@2.0.5 |
 | browser-sync@2.26.3 | browserify@16.2.3 | pm2@3.2.2 | webpack@4.20.2 |

 WordPress comes pre-installed out of the box, but lets you finish the installation wizard so you can set up the administrator account information.
 Environment comes with caching which can be turned off by modifying the nginx configuration file for the default site.
-We recommend you install [Nginx helper plugin](https://wordpress.org/extend/plugins/nginx-helper/).
 Why is caching turned on for development?
 We deal a lot with caching and issues that come up while using it that you don't see with it turned off.
 This lets you develop with caching in mind.

 # **Getting Started**